 iPhone 12 Pro vs iPhone 13 Pro: Night Mode and low-light shooting

 Both phones are packing the same impressive Night Mode and Deep Fusion technologies, both of which debuted in the iPhone 11 series.
-The LiDAR Scanner comes into play for low light portraits, but otherwise the software tech is the same here.
-As the iPhone 13 Pro has a slightly larger sensor and a wider aperture however for the main/standard, there are some slight differences which you can see if you examine pretty closely but otherwise aren’t hugely obvious at first glance.
+The LiDAR Scanner comes into play for low-light portraits, but otherwise, the software tech is the same here.
+However, as the iPhone 13 Pro has a slightly larger sensor and a wider aperture there are some slight differences, which you can see if you examine pretty closely (but otherwise aren’t hugely obvious at first glance).

 iPhone 12 Pro vs iPhone 13 Pro: Video